 - The Bay Area Council has found that a 2018 survey of 1,000 registered voters in the nine-county San Francisco Bay Area showed 46 percent of respondents say they would ride in a self-driving car, down from 52 percent in 2017.

 In short, more than half of drivers are not at ease riding in the current driverless cars.
 They’re not even at ease with having them on the road!
-The industry’s record of million-mile accident-free autonomous-driving experiences doesn’t make up for the publicity that stems from gruesome accidents.
-People just don’t trust driverless cars.
+Thus, the driverless-car industry must produce cars that satisfy at least these two goals:

-A driverless car may appear to have no useful resources that might earn people’s trust; for instance, it does not speak.
-A driverless car’s only output is its motion, the sole interface between human and machine.
-Thus, a car’s motion is the only resource it possesses.
+A driverless car appears to have no useful resources that might earn people’s trust.
+However, a driverless car has an output, its motion, which is the sole human-machine interface and is the only resource the vehicle can use.
 If people are to trust a car, the car must create motions in a way that the motion itself earns trust.
-But is it possible for a driverless car to create motions that people will trust?
-Let’s look at how drivers learn to create trustworthy motions.

-- The Decision-Making Task, which includes having the knowledge to evaluate the present situation, understanding traffic rules, recognizing traffic signals, recognizing and understanding the car’s surroundings with other cars, deciding how to turn at an intersection, and creating a motion specification, which is sent to the motion-creation task.
+- The Decision-Making Task, which includes evaluating the present situation, understanding traffic rules, recognizing traffic signals, recognizing and understanding the surroundings and other cars, deciding how to turn at an intersection, creating a motion specification, and sending it to the Motion-Creation task.

-- The Motion-Creation Task, which receives the motion specification from the Decision-Making Task and executes it by maneuvering the steering wheel to control the path curvature κ and the gas pedal/brake to control the velocity v.
-(However, the driver may not be consciously aware of this division with the interface, motion specification.)
+- The Motion-Creation Task, which receives a motion specification from the Decision-Making Task and executes it by maneuvering the steering wheel to control the path curvature κ and the gas pedal/brake to control the velocity v.

 A 16-year-old boy who obtains a learner’s permit in California has few driving skills, especially when it comes to the second task.
 No one provides him with mathematical equations or a user manual about how to turn the wheel in a given situation.
-He can only watch what experienced drivers do in various situations.
+He can only watch what experienced drivers do in various cases.
 He cannot seamlessly translate what he recognizes into vehicle movement; his driving is, at first, less safe and less gentle.
 For him, there exists a steep learning curve before he masters the skill.
-Thus, we conclude that:

-- The motion-creation problem is neither easy nor trivial for people.
+- The motion-creation task is neither trivial nor easy for human drivers.